bradleyac/resume-generator/RGS.Frontend/features.md

   long-term: automate searching and ingesting ~~short-term: Manually trigger automatic scraping of current page via JS~~
     ~~Should be able to include submission in the script to be run.~~
+* Automated tests:
+    Integration tests for every endpoint
+    Integration tests for change feed processing
+    Unit tests
+    Start doing TDD?

+# TODOs
+* Figure out how to do IaC for CosmosDB settings changes/container creation.
+I should not be remembering what I did in DEV and applying it to PROD.